Lumi-supercomputer/LUMI-SoftwareStack/docs/SitePackage.md

 # LUMI prototype SitePackage.lua

-SitePackage.lua is used to implement various customistations to Lmod.
+`SitePackage.lua` is used to implement various customisations to Lmod.

 The file defines both LMOD hooks and a number of new functions for the sandbox to ease the implementation of modulefiles for LUMI.

-Make sure that the environment variable ``LMOD_PACKAGE_PATH`` points to the directory that contains this file to activate this file.
+Make sure that the environment variable `LMOD_PACKAGE_PATH` points to the directory that contains this file to activate this file.